HCV Current Initiative

 HCV Current is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Why Hepatitis C?

-Hepatitis C affects millions of people across the country.
-Many people who have hepatitis C do not know they have it.
-Certain factors, such as injection drug use, can increase a person’s risk for hepatitis C. In March, 2020, the U.S. Preventive Services Task Force published a final recommendation statement recommending that clinicians screen all adults aged 18-79 years for hepatitis C.
+An estimated 2.4 million Americans are living with hepatitis C (HCV).
+Many people who have HCV do not know they have it.
+Certain factors, such as injection drug use, can increase a person’s risk for HCV.
+In March 2020, the U.S. Preventive Services Task Force published a final recommendation statement recommending that clinicians screen all adults aged 18-79 years for HCV.